hao-ux/DyLoC-LA/README.md

 ## 📌 News

 - [x] 🎉 Our paper has been accepted by **ACM Multimedia 2026**.
+- [ ] Paper will be released soon.
 - [ ] Code will be released soon.
 - [ ] The project page is available.